Review: Kyo – I Musik

 This move of mixing grainy, tangible elements with jittery electronic ones allows Kyo to create a world of their own.
 In their technology-run dystopia (pictured on the album cover as a bunch of people on winding staircases), there are small glimmers of a physical world, shown through these choice acoustic samples.
 A prime example is “Snap,” a cut where a gorgeous acoustic guitar is filtered through layers of static and distorted textures.
 In a technology-saturated world, the past can come back, but only in haunting, fleeting glimpses.

 Kyo take their philosophy to greater lengths on “Urban Tactical.”
 Throughout the track’s 11 minutes, Kyo show off their musical strengths in varying fashions.
 There are breezy free improvisations, organ interludes, and uplifting synthesizer progressions.
 All of these remove Kyo from their digital world, placing them in a more conventional musical environment.
 Of course, because no one can ever really escape technology, this track is riddled with random clips of phone vibrations and dial tones.
 These sounds disrupt the meditative playing and smooth instrumentation, recalling how cell phones often interrupt everyday moments of peace and silence.
 These are grave, pessimistic claims about technology, ones that might seem to have an overly bleak idea of what’s ahead.
-If I Musik is any indication of the future, at least it sounds wonderful. –Connor Lockie
+If I Musik is any indication of the future, at least it sounds wonderful. –Audrey Lockie